 Meat, Fresh Fruit, and Veggies.
 What’s not to Like?

-At first glance, Paleo’s recommendation to focus on lean meats, fish, fruit, and vegetables, seems like the perfect plan for healthy living.
-And, to a large degree, if you were to fill your refrigerator with these foods, your doctor would be pretty happy with your decision.
+Paleo’s recommendation to focus on lean meats, fish, fruit, and vegetables seem like the perfect plan for healthy living.
+To a large degree, if you were to fill your refrigerator with these foods, your doctor would be pretty happy with your decision.

 That said, because Paleo excludes dairy and grains, your doctor and your dentist might ask you to aim for a bit more balance once you’ve achieved any weight loss goals you might be chasing.
 Let’s see how the Paleo plan stacks up when it comes to your teeth.